gopala-kr/ldr/README.md

 I have given soometime to explore react ecosystem from last friday.
 Yet react is a big tech ecosystem to learn completely in one week, I wanted to understand the core concepts behind it.
 I have bit of experience in full-stack web apps using SAP technologies(past 3 years): webdypro applications(frontend is drag and drop UI library, backend completely in ABAP); CRM webui ; Hybris(an e-commerce platform - front end is js stack, backend is CRM); extensive experience in webservices and API's; bit of learned knowledge on Fiori app development using SAPUI5 library on HCP.
 My curiousnes of learning has drawn me towards open source libraries and frameworks.
 I have been fascinated by concept of open source and its potential impact in the world of computer technologies; I have started exploring it bit-by-bit.

-I always use my below table to get gist of anything new in technology:
+I always use my below table to get a gist of anything new in technology:

  | HN        | Medium         | Reddit |  Quora-QA  | Stack-Overflow QA| Awesome-gh | Online-Courses (lynda.com)| Official-Docs |
 | ------------- |:-------------:| -----:| -----:|-----:|-----:|-----:| -----:|